Welcome to my Garriott website................ email@example.com

 This is an information only site... a work in progress, no fancy bells or whistles.
 It follows and chronicles Garriott descendants, including 03-Ambrose S Garriott and Elizabeth Blankenbaker, whose thirteen children all grew to adulthood.
 I had to change to a new format when godaddy.com discontinued that format.
 Pages had to be cut and pasted and much formatting was lost, along with pictures.
 For the most part tombstone pictures will not be transferred since findagrave.com is doing such a great job.

-The Garriott name has surfaced in Baltimore, MD as far back as the 18th century, but no connection to the VA Garriotts is apparent, although I'm working on it.
+The Garriott name has surfaced in Baltimore, MD as far back as the 18th century, but no connection to the Virginia Garriotts is apparent, although I'm working on it.

 BACKGROUND: I have been collecting family information for years but few people have seen it because much of the information is about living people.
-Some people readily give detailed information about themselves and their relatives on Facebook or Ancestry.com.
-However in the age of identity theft it is not wise to publish personal information such as birth dates and mother's maiden names of people still living who were born less than 70 years ago.
+Some people readily give detailed information about themselves and their relatives on Facebook or ancestry.com.
+However in this age of identity theft, I prefer not to publish birth dates and mother's maiden names of people still living who were born less than 70 years ago.
 Consequently most information on people born more-or-less since 1940, a seventy year genealogy standard, has been deleted.
 Some of it may seem arbitrary, but not every family falls conveniently into that time frame.
 If I have inadvertently included your information, please let me know so I can correct it.

 This genealogy, hopefully, provides some sense of the early days of this country, with military, pension, and court book/page numbers, some biographies.
 I especially wanted to honor those who have fought in our military.
 I have taken the liberty of using Jr and Sr prefixes when the field is packed with the names John, James, Simeon, Jacob, etc. Limited information will put them on their parent's or grandparent's page.
 I would be happy to insert your family information, pictures too.

 RECORDS: I love courthouses.
-I've spend hours-- sometimes whole days-- in the Library of Congress, various state's courthouses, libraries, historical societies, cemeteries, even church records searching for Garriott ancestors: Maryland, Virginia, Kentucky, Indiana, Missouri, Kansas, Iowa, Oklahoma, Texas
+I've spend hours-- sometimes whole days-- in the Library of Congress, state courthouses, libraries, historical societies, cemeteries, even church records searching for Garriott ancestors: Maryland, Virginia, Kentucky, Indiana, Missouri, Kansas, Iowa, Oklahoma, Texas